vivo-project/VIVO/README.md

 * Within these, each Second-level directory contains files for a specific langauge, for that release.
 These directories are named for the "locale" of the language and region that they represent.

-For example, a directory of files for French (fr), as used in Belgium (BE), for VIVO release 1.6:
+For example, a directory of files for the French language (fr), as used in Belgium (BE), for VIVO release 1.6:

     /vivo-1.6/fr_BE/